particle-iot/docs/src/content/iot-starter-kit.md

 columns: two
 ---

-# The Particle IoT Starter Kit
+# The Particle IoT starter kit
 ![](/assets/images/IoT-Starter-Kit-box.jpg)

 Welcome to your new Particle IoT Starter Kit.
 You're one step closer solving real problems with internet connected solutions.